 - Negative issues

-Title: Improving community engagement through the crowdlaw analysis
+An quick-and-easy explainer for cities new to crowdlaw

 Crowdlaw for open data policy is an approach for collaborative policy drafting between residents and city governments.
 It gives residents an opportunity to provide online feedback on policies, which helps cities build better relationships with residents and get real insight into how open data will affect residents’ lives.